All Episodes

 Yeah, I can't wait for that.

-Yeah, it was yeah.
+Yeah, it was, yeah.

 Cockpit tape.

-And uh you know, there's an interesting piece.
+And, you know, there's an interesting piece.

-He's basically, I've made this point in this program.
+So he basically, I've made this point in this program.

-Now uh in the take take Massawi out of it.
+Now, take Masawi out of it.

 If this is a pure domestic case, if it was any kind of crime, you're not obligated to tell anybody you've committed a crime.